Groaning Noise When Reversing (The Exact Reason Found)

 • Damaged CV joint

-The most common cause of moaning, grinding or groaning noise from the car when reversing is that the brake pads are worn out.
-When the brake pads rub against the disc (rotor), the disc is heated up by friction.
+The most common cause of moaning, grinding or groaning noise from the car when reversing is that the brake pads are worn out or stuck to the brake disc.

-As the heat builds up, the disc expands causing it to deform and rub against the brake pads.
 As a result, a loud grinding or grumbling noise occurs.
 This noise may be very annoying and is often accompanied by vibrations, especially in older cars.

 Here is what a user says: